aribiswas/drlnd-navigation/Report.md

 ## The Environment

-The goal of this project is to train an agent to navigate (and collect bananas!) in a large, square world.
-THe environment used in this project is the Banana environment project in Unity Machine Learning Agents (ML-Agents).
+The environment used in this project is the Banana environment project in Unity Machine Learning Agents (ML-Agents).

 ![Alt Text](banana_anim.gif)